vic-08/fapi-demo-js/README.md

 ### Configure IBM Security Verify

-1. Determine if you can get a valid client certificate.
-If you don't have a PKI configured on your tenant, set `CERT_BOUND` as `false` in the environment file on the application (see below)  or reach out to the IBM Security Verify support team for a demo certificate.

-2. Login to the Verify admin console
+1. Login to the Verify admin console

-3. Go to Applications > Applications in the navigation panel and click on "Add Application"
+2. Go to Applications > Applications in the navigation panel and click on "Add Application"

-4. Search for "OpenID Connect for Open Banking" and choose the connector.
+3. Search for "OpenID Connect for Open Banking" and choose the connector.
 Click "Add Application"

-5. Enter the general information and switch to the "Sign On" tab
+4. Enter the general information and switch to the "Sign On" tab

-6. Choose the following:
+5. Choose the following:
     - `Authorization code` grant type allowed
     - `private_key_jwt` client authentication method
     - Enforce pushed authorization request
     - Enable "certificate bound access token" if you have a certificate.
 If you don't, do not enable this
     - Choose "PS256" as the signature algorithm

-7. Under Endpoint Configuration, click on the edit icon next to "Authorize".
+6. Under Endpoint Configuration, click on the edit icon next to "Authorize".
 Choose "Edit" next to "Open Banking Intent ID" and copy/paste the following code snippet.

     ```yaml
     statements: